 Students will be graded on the specific project requirements as stated in each assignment.
-Project points are always centered around productivity, completeness, neatness and care, and creativity and originality.
+Project points are always centered around hard work and productivity, completeness, neatness and care, and creativity and originality.
 Subjective measures such as "natural talent" will not be considered during grading.
-Classwork points may be given during discussions and critiques for those who are performing and producing work on a daily basis as well as taking responsibility for the student's own area organization as the shared environment and duties.
+Deadlines must be met!
+Projects received after the due date will be given partial credit.
+Classwork points will be given during discussions and critiques for those who are performing and producing work on a daily basis.
+Classwork points will be given for taking responsibility for the student's own area organization as the shared environment and duties.
+Sketchbook points will be offered as extra credit and must be from the list provided and be full graphite/drawing pencil renderings on an 8 1/2 x 11 paper with at least an hour spent per drawing.